zheliu422/zheliu0website/content/en/publication/example/index.md

 publication: "IEEE International Solid-State Circuits Conference (ISSCC) 2022, accepted"
 publication_short: "ISSCC 2022"

-abstract:
-With the combined merits of the SAR and the ΔΣ ADCs, the noise-shaping (NS) SAR architecture can achieve high resolution with a mild OSR, making it versatile for a wide range of applications.
+abstract: With the combined merits of the SAR and the ΔΣ ADCs, the noise-shaping (NS) SAR architecture can achieve high resolution with a mild OSR, making it versatile for a wide range of applications.
 Nonetheless, designing a highly power-efficient NS-SAR under relatively low OSRs (<8) can be challenging.
 It requires the design to concurrently address two key considerations.
 The first is to implement high-order optimized NS with simple and low-power hardware that maximally preserves a SAR’s efficient nature.
 In this regard, two recent works report 4th-order NS using a cascaded EF structure [1] and an FVF-assisted CIFF structure [2] respectively, both allowing aggressive NTFs to be realized with simple open-loop amps.
 However, they still employ static amps/buffers, which limit the power improvement.
 Also, the lack of NTF optimization makes them nonideal for low OSR designs.
 The second concern is the growing kT/C noise contribution under low OSR and the related large stress on the input driver.
 To alleviate this issue, ref [3] presents an NS-SAR with a loop-embedded input buffer that decouples the input capacitance from the kT/C noise constraint; but it suffers from large noise penalty introduced by the buffer and the separated CDAC.
 Alternatively, a sampling noise cancellation (SNC) technique is proposed in [4] to facilitate a smaller CDAC value.
 However, owing to imperfect cancellation caused by circuit non-idealities, the CDAC can remain considerably large.

 # Summary.
 An optional shortened abstract.
-summary: Updating...
+#summary: Updating...

 tags:
 - ADC
 - ISSCC
-featured: false
+featured: true

 # links:
 # - name: ""